User Profile Formatter

 ### Processing Logic

-2. Validate that the user object and all its mandatory properties are present
+2. Validate that the required fields are present

 3. If validation fails, return error string